elgohr-update/chenzhao2020-dsci-522_group-28/doc/hotel_cancellation_predict_report.md

 et al. 2011), altair (VanderPlas et al. 2018), numpy (Harris et al.
 2020).
 The code used to perform the analysis and create this report can be found here: <https://github.com/UBC-MDS/dsci-522_group-28>

+This report was created using the R programming language (R Core Team 2020) and the following R packages: knitr (Xie 2014), KableExtra (Zhu 2020), tidyverse (Wickham et al. 2019).

 # Results & Discussion